 - Be part of a system with a nice selection of good image stabilized zoom lenses covering the range from 14-400 mm (35 mm equivalent) and a couple of good primes, say 40 and 90 mm.

 - Be small enough and light enough to fit in my coat pocket with one lens.
 And the whole system should fit in a waist (fanny) pack that my aging back can carry all day.

 - Have a viewfinder.

 Just three years ago, this would have been an impossible mission.
-But today there are several systems available that will fit the bill, which I will write about in Part II.
+But today there are several systems available that will fit the bill, which I will write about in the next chapter.

 I tried to keep the jargon down to manageable levels in this post, but if you are new to photography and did not understand something I wrote, please leave a comment, and I will try to define the term.